 SO5 is based around a regional league structure, plus global leagues that cover all countries.
 Leagues are split into divisions so that cards of a similar scarcity are competing against each other.
 The leagues are:

-- Global All Stars: Open to all players (and includes international games where covered).
+- All Star: Open to all players (and includes international games where covered).
 This is the most competitive league and also the only one with ETH prizes for reaching points thresholds.
-Even with a bang average team, it’s quite possible to hit the threshold for a 0.020 ETH reward every game week, which is equal to about £110 per week if you nail it every time.
+Even with a bang-average team, it’s quite possible to hit the thresholds for a $25 or even $50 reward every game week.

-- European Champions League: Open to players from teams in the top 5 European football leagues: Premier League, La Liga, Serie A, Bundesliga and Ligue 1.
+- Champion Europe: Open to players from teams in the top 5 European football leagues: Premier League, La Liga, Serie A, Bundesliga and Ligue 1.

-- European Challenger League: Open to players from European teams outside of the top 5 European leagues: Portuguese Liga, Russian Premier League, Eredivisie, Belgium Pro League, Scottish Premiership, Turkish SuperLig, Austrian Bundesliga, Swiss Super League and the English Championship.
+- Challenger Europe: Open to players from European teams outside of the top 5 European leagues: Portuguese Liga, Russian Premier League, Eredivisie, Belgium Pro League, Scottish Premiership, Turkish SuperLig, Austrian Bundesliga, Swiss Super League and the English Championship.

-- American League: Open to players from teams in the American leagues: MLS, Superliga Argentina, Liga MX, Colombian Primera A, Peruvian Primera Division and Brasileiro Serie A.
+- America: Open to players from teams in the American leagues: MLS, Superliga Argentina, Liga MX, Colombian Primera A, Peruvian Primera Division and Brasileiro Serie A.

-- Asian League: Open to players from teams in the J League, K League and Chinese Super League.
+- Asia: Open to players from teams in the J League, K League and Chinese Super League.

-Each league is divided up into divisions so that cards of a similar scarcity play against each other.
-Most new managers will start in the Limited division (only Limited cards allowed) or the Rare division (Rare cards plus up to one Common).
-The eligibility requirements for each division will be shown clearly on the ‘Play’ page and you can filter by card type as shown below.
+Each of the global and regional leagues is divided up into divisions so that cards of a similar scarcity play against each other.
+As well as the Academy and Casual leagues, most newer managers will start in the Limited division (only Limited cards allowed) or the Rare division (Rare cards).
+The eligibility requirements for each division, plus the rewards and current number of entrants is shown clearly on the ‘Play’ page and any divisions you can’t open will show as ‘locked’.